forivall/partychurch/README.md

   "text": "The text the user sent",
   "sent": 1421135370231,
   "userId": "TheUserIDOftheSender",
-  "from": "seatcamp"
+  "from": "partychurch"
 }
 ```

 `videoType` and `videoMime` will change based on what video format you subscribed to. `sent` is a
 unix timestamp corresponding to when the message was originally sent. `from` specifies what server
-the message originated from (and can currently only be `seatcamp`).
+the message originated from (and can currently only be `partychurch`).

 Clients can send messages by sending a `chat` message themselves, with the first parameter in the
 following format: